ggssh/awesome-stars/README.md

 ## Shell

+- [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
+Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
 - [ARM-software/abi-aa](https://github.com/ARM-software/abi-aa) - Application Binary Interface for the Arm® Architecture
 - [papers-we-love/papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
 - [Gictorbit/photoshopCClinux](https://github.com/Gictorbit/photoshopCClinux) - Photoshop CC v19  installer for Gnu/Linux